MadManRises/Madgine/docs/pluginsystem.md

 ### How to use it

 The library comes with two kinds of accessors to use the registered types: Containers and Selectors.
 Containers will contain one instance of each registered type, while Selectors allow to pick one of them.
-Both of them will be updated automatically as soon a new plugin is loaded or unloaded.

 ### Disclaimer